the-polak/kielbasa/README.md

     Post Install script for Fedora.
+    KDE Plasma 6 backup script

 This is my initial foray into this world.
-I may make this distro-agnostic.
 IDK what I'm doing.